 Connecticut does not, however,

-- Impose design safety standards or microstamping requirements on handguns; or
+- Impose design safety standards or microstamping requirements on handguns.

-In 2009, Connecticut had the fifth lowest rate of gun deaths per capita among the states.
-(Even this relatively low ranking means that 173 people died from firearm-related injuries in Connecticut in that year.)
-In addition, based on data published by Mayors Against Illegal Guns, in 2009, Connecticut supplied the tenth lowest number of crime guns to other states per capita.
-Connecticut exports crime guns at a rate that is less than half the national average.
+In 2010, Connecticut had the sixth lowest rate of gun deaths per capita among the states.
+(Even this relatively low ranking means that 209 people died from firearm-related injuries in Connecticut that year.)
+In addition, based on data published by Mayors Against Illegal Guns, in 2009, Connecticut supplied the ninth lowest number of crime guns to other states per capita, and is a net importer of crime guns.

 Connecticut Firearms Laws

 For details about specific firearms laws in Connecticut, choose a topic below, or see all of the firearms laws in this state.